Exploring EU Member States’ Good Practices

-(The online version of the text does not contain footnotes.
+(This text was written in the framework of a project generously supported by Germany’s Federal Foreign Office.
+The online version does not contain footnotes.
 To see the citations, please download the PDF version here.)

 Although member states face different obstacles to seconding, a structured exchange of good practices supported at the EU level would benefit all.

 Motivating national authorities with a domestic core mandate, such as ministries of the interior, to release staff for secondment remains a central challenge in most member states.
 Frequent cooperation and coordination between the ministries for foreign affairs and those actors is essential to foster understanding for the relevance of civilian crisis management abroad.

 Incentives for the individual experts needed for increasingly specialized missions must be better understood and tailored.